 Step 3) Learn the TikTok Basics

 TikTok will keep showing your video to more people if it’s generating a high completion rate (watch time) and engagement.
-If it’s not, they’ll just show it to a few of your followers and then stop.
+If not, they’ll just show it to a few of your followers and then stop.

 We wrote an article that breaks down all of the details here.

 This is easy.
 Do the following and you'll have a solid base to get you started.

 - Promote your TikTok channel to your other social media accounts

 - Engage with other accounts (comment, like, follow)

 Step 5) Post videos.
 Test until you find your groove.